Compare · Maximo alternative · WellOPS, the WorkSync field-ops platform

 You need ranked work, not just tracked work

 Maximo tracks the work you tell it about.
 WorkSync ranks every task by cash-flow impact × risk and tells you what to work on tomorrow.
 Different jobs.
-Work Engine generates; Work Order Management tracks execution.
+Work Engine generates; Field Work Management tracks execution.

 You want live in 4 weeks, not next year